-If only one console is being used, and there is no other HiQnet-connected equipment, the Hub4000Q can be directly connected to the console without using a switch, but in most cases it is better to use one.
-A computer running System Architect software may also be connected to the switch, and if a wireless router is included in the network, the AKG wireless iPhone app may be used for additional monitoring of the microphone data.
-The same wireless router or access point can be used to connect the ViSi Remote iPad app for remote control of the Vi3000 console.
+The picture shows a typical AKG / HiQnet VM2 set up.
+Shure systems can be connected directly to the Ethernet switch and both Shure and AKG systems can be connected at the same time.
+If only one console is being used, and there is no other HiQnet or Ethernet-connected equipment, the Hub4000Q can be directly connected to the console without using a switch, but in most cases it is better to use one.
+A computer running HiQnet System Architect software may also be connected to the switch, and if a wireless router is included in the network, the AKG wireless iPhone app may be used for additional monitoring of the microphone data.
+The same wireless router or access point can be used to connect the ViSi Remote iPad app for remote control of the console.

-Setup of the console involves basic network setup (console IP address and HiQnet Node Address) and assignment of detected devices to the physical inputs they are connected to.
+Setup of the console involves basic network setup (console IP address and HiQnet Node/Device ID) and assignment of detected devices to the physical inputs they are connected to.